23 Impressive Castles in Berlin (And Nearby)

 Marmorpalais, or “Marble Palace”, was built on the grounds of Neuergarten on the shores of Lake Heiliger.
 It was commissioned by Prussian King Friedrich Wilhelm II, in the Neoclassical style, in the late 18th century, and was used as a residence until the early 20th century.

-Originally a simple two-storey red brick building, various wings and additions have been made over the years to create the sprawling structure visitors can see today.
+Originally a simple two story red brick building, various wings and additions have been made over the years to create the sprawling structure visitors can see today.

 Babelsberg Palace